Akjo03/Akjo03/README.md

 ### I'm currently learning/getting into...
 - 👨‍💻 Programming with Rust
-- 🎵 Creating music with Reaper
+- 🎵 Creating music with Logic Pro
-- ㊗️ Learning Japanese
 - 🎥 Video Editing

 ### I would love to (learn)...